Climate Responsive Design

 A copy of the Part 1 presentation can be found here, and their lecture notes can be found here.

-The Manifesto for Climate Responsive Design (presented in Part 1) can be found here.
+The Manifesto for Climate Responsive Design (presented in Part 1) can be found here and click here for the microsite dedicated to the Climate Responsive Design Manifesto.

 A copy of the Part 2 presentation can be found here, and their lecture notes can be found here.